 DANNY RODDY: Been there, done that.

-CHRIS KRESSER: Right, so this is where you the people like the bodybuilder folks, I know you used to hang out in some of those forums where they just dig their selves deep into a whole and it gets worse and worse.
+CHRIS KRESSER: Right, so this is where you the people like the bodybuilder folks, I know you used to hang out in some of those forums where they just dig their selves deep into a hole and it gets worse and worse.

 DANNY RODDY: The deepest holes it was never ending.
 Do you know who you can write a letter to to thank for all this trans-dermal hormone usage, Chris?

 CHRIS KRESSER: About 500 practitioners on the web that have an entire practice based on hormone replacement creams?
 Who are you thinking about?

 DANNY RODDY: Suzanne Somers.

 CHRIS KRESSER: Oh right, the sugar blues and the hormone replacement.
 She got one part of that right.

 DANNY RODDY: Awesome, I could not agree any more with what you just said.